PedroLucasOM/SpringBatchLearning/README.md

   <br/>

 - **Reader:** His reader is based in **FlatFileItemReader** and reads the delimited file with multiple formats [clients-multiple-file1.txt](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/files/input/clients-multiple-file1.txt), calling the lineMapper to do it.
 - **LineMapper:** The LineMapper called inside of Reader reads the lines and defines the type of each record according with your start column number.
-If it is 0, so it will be unmarshal to [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java).
-In case of the 1, it will be unmarshal to [Transaction](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Transaction.java).
+If it is 0, so it will be unpackage to [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java).
+In case of the 1, it will be unpackage to [Transaction](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Transaction.java).
 For both cases, the column properties are configured in their fieldSetMappers.
 - **Writer:** His writer is based in **ItemWriter** and print in the screen the returned results of the Reader that was delegated to LineMapper.

   <br/>